VeeMae/chat-application/README.md

 ### Database Configuration

 The Chat Application uses Google Firebase to store chat messages, images, and locations.
-Please follow the instructions below to configure your own Firebase storage.
+Please follow the instructions below to configure your own Firebase storage if you'd like to demo the app with an empty database.
 For detailed assistance, please visit `https://firebase.google.com/docs/web/setup`
 <br/>

 - Go to `https://console.firebase.google.com/` and sign in with a Google account via the top right corner.